Spectra FX Solutions LLP

 Business Strategy

-Spectra FX Solutions LLP (Spectra) is Limited Liability Partnership (OC325309) whose principal activity is that of a matched principal in Foreign Exchange.
+Spectra FX Solutions LLP (Spectra) is Limited Liability Partnership (OC325309) whose principal activity is that of a agency broker in Foreign Exchange.
 Spectra is an independent, global, broker-dealer offering execution and research services across Foreign Exchange products in the U.S., Europe, and Asia.
 Spectra provides a service to Professional Clients and Eligible Counterparties.

 Spectra was founded in London as a private partnership in 2007 with locations in New York and London.

-The aim of the firm is to create a facility within the FX Market place that can provide more efficient execution to top tier buy side clients than the conventional bank/client execution model.
+The firm’s strategy is to operate an agency execution model within the FX market, providing efficient and competitively priced execution to professional clients.
 The basis of the model is to aggregate bank and electronic liquidity in one centralized venue to access best pricing and significantly reduce execution slippage.

 Own Funds Requirements

-Spectra are required to maintain own funds that are at least equal to the calculated own funds requirement.
+Spectra is required to maintain its own funds that are at least equal to the calculated own funds requirement.
 This is determined by one of the following:

-• Permanent Minimum Capital Requirement (PMR): This is determined by the FCA as the minimal level of funds firms must maintain at all times to operate.
-Based on Spectra’s MiFID investment services, activities, and permissions the PMR is calculated at £75,000;
+- Permanent Minimum Capital Requirement (PMR): This represents the minimum level of funds that firms must maintain at all times, as determined by the FCA, in order to operate.
+Based on Spectra’s MiFID investment services, activities and permissions, the PMR is £750,000.
+However, Spectra is currently benefiting from the transitional provisions under MiFIDPRU, and accordingly the applicable PMR for the current period is £610,000.

 Spectra’s own funds requirement is calculated by the Fixed Overhead Requirement, due to being the highest of the three figures.